awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-model-deployment-sagemaker/README_jumpstart.md

 This construct is provided here to simplify the deployment of foundation models on Amazon SageMaker from SageMaker Foundation Models / SageMaker JumpStart

-These constructs only work when region of the stack is specified explicitly:
+This construct only work when region of the stack is specified explicitly:
 ```
 env: {
     region: 'eu-west-1',